THE INTERNATIONAL BESTSELLER

 How should a democracy choose its representatives?
-How does disease spread?
-How do computers teach themselves chess, and why is chess easier for them than analyzing a sentence?
-What should your kids study in school if they really want to learn to think?
-All of these are questions about geometry.
+How can you stop a pandemic from sweeping the world?
+How do computers learn to play chess?
+Can ancient Greek proportions predict the stock market?
+(Sorry, no.) What should your kids learn in school if they really want to learn to think?
+The answers to all these questions can be found in geometry.

-Jordan Ellenberg reveals the mathematics behind some of the most important scientific, political and philosophical conundrums we face.
-The word 'geometry', from the Greek, means 'measuring the world'.
-If anything, geometry doesn't just measure the world - it explains it.
+In Shape, Sunday Times-bestselling author Jordan Ellenberg reveals the geometry underneath some of the most important scientific, political, and philosophical problems we face, from the spread of coronavirus to rise of machine learning.
+The word 'geometry,' from the Greek, means 'measuring the world.'
+But geometry doesn't just measure the world - it explains it.
 Shape shows us how.